Support for Online Courses

-D2L is not affected by most security programs, but sometimes Internet Explorer's default settings prevent windows and files from opening.
-If you use Internet Explorer, be aware of the yellow information bar at the top of the page when opening files.
+The Learning Hub is not affected by most security programs, but sometimes Internet Explorer's default settings prevent windows and files from opening.
+The Learning Hub works best with Google Chrome, Safari or Firefox. [top]

-After logging in to D2L, you will see a list of all the courses in which you are registered.
+After logging in to the Learning Hub, you will see a list of all the courses in which you are registered.
 Click the title of the course you want to access.

-To return to the list of courses from anywhere in D2L, click the "My Home" link at the top of the page (above the BCIT logo). [top]
+To return to the list of courses from anywhere in the Learning Hub, click the "My Home" link at the top of the page (above the BCIT logo). [top]

 For continual intake courses, your online access is granted when your registration has been processed or when the Program Assistant has updated the class list.

-To access your online course, go to the Desire2Learn (D2L) login page (learn.bcit.ca).
+To access your online course, go to the Learning Hub login page (learn.bcit.ca).